Amps, Volts, and Watts: Understanding the Power Trio of Electricity

 or V = I x R

 This law is fundamental in circuit analysis.
-It allows us to calculate the current flowing through a circuit given the voltage and resistance, or determine the resistance needed to achieve a specific current at a given voltage.
+Also, it allows us to calculate the current flowing through a circuit given the voltage and resistance, or determine the resistance needed to achieve a specific current at a given voltage.
 Combining Ohm's Law with the power formula allows for comprehensive circuit analysis.
-For example, we can calculate power using the following formulas derived from combining the two laws:

 - P = I² x R (Power as a function of current and resistance)